Plant Type

 The IWPP is being developed over five phases at the Az-Zour site.
 The overall project will have a total capacity to generate 4,800MW of electricity and approximately 280 million imperial gallons per day (MIGD) of desalinated water.

-The IWPP was awarded to GDF SUEZ and its consortium partners under a BOOT (build, own, operate and transfer) basis approved by the state’s Partnerships Technical Bureau (PTB).
-The consortium, comprising GDF SUEZ (17.5%), Sumitomo (17.5%) and A.H.
-Al Sagar & Brothers (5%), owns 40% of the project.
+The IWPP was awarded to GDF SUEZ and its consortium partners under a build, own, operate and transfer (BOOT) basis approved by the state’s Partnerships Technical Bureau (PTB).
+The consortium, comprising GDF SUEZ (17.5%), Sumitomo (17.5%) and AH Al Sagar & Brothers (5%), owns 40% of the project.
 The remaining 60% is owned by Kuwaiti Government entities.

 The power plant was constructed on a state-owned greenfield site, adjoining the existing Az-Zour South conventional thermal power plant.
 The Az-Zour South plant was upgraded to a combined-cycle power plant by 2014.
 An existing access road links the plant to the project site.

 The plant is based on combined-cycle gas turbine technology using heat recovery steam generators and steam turbines.
-The turbines generate electricity using natural gas as primary fuel and fuel oil (gas oil) as back-up fuel.
+The turbines generate electricity using natural gas as primary fuel and fuel oil (gas oil) as a backup fuel.
 Fuel requirements of the plant are fulfilled by MEW.

 MEW delivers natural gas for the power plant operations via a new 40in pipeline constructed by Kuwait Oil Company (KOC), while the gas oil is delivered via a new 16in branched pipeline, connected to a new 24in pipeline constructed by KOC.